-Families can now receive text messages in emergency situations only - as part of our elementary school safe arrivals program or in the rare occasion of schools being closed due to emergency winter weather.
+Families can receive text messages in emergency situations only - such as the rare occasion of schools being closed due to emergency winter weather.
 Ensure your school has your correct cell phone number captured to participate.
 Families can opt out at any time.